 - Adding half a cup of baking soda to your load is said to boost colors and brighten whites.
 Place the baking soda directly to the drum to ensure it dissolves completely.

 - If necessary, try using oxygen-based bleach, which is a bit gentler than its chlorine-based alternative.
 When washing white clothes, allow it to soak in the bleach mixture overnight first.
-Follow instructions on the box for the water to bleach ratio.
+Follow the instructions on the box for the water-to-bleach ratio.

 This article was translated from German by Karen Stankiewicz.
-You can read the original here: Weiße Wäsche waschen: Temperatur, Waschmittel und Tipps gegen Grauschleier** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can read the original here: Weiße Wäsche waschen: Temperatur, Waschmittel und Tipps gegen Grauschleier** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?